The Caspian Sea, located in western Asia on the eastern edges of Europe, is the largest lake on the planet.

 The measured surface area is 371,000 sq km (143,244 sq mi), and the maximum depth is at 1025 m (3,363 ft).

-The sea is bordered by the countries of Azerbaijan, Russia, Kazakhstan, Turkmenistan and Iran.
+The countries of Azerbaijan, Russia, Kazakhstan, Turkmenistan and Iran border the sea.

 Oil and natural gas production platforms are replete along the edges of the sea.
 In addition, large quantities of sturgeon live in its waters, and the caviar produced from their eggs is a valuable commodity.